Ask a Professor

 Life Questions: a specific dilemma, crossroads, or moment in your life around which you’d like advice or a new perspective

 I love substance, and I’ll always try to answer substantive questions directly and seriously.
 But you don’t need to restrict yourself to “substantive” questions.
-I also love clothes and dating dilemmas.

 And don’t hesitate to be personal.
 (Please specify exactly what you’re comfortable with me sharing with the world, though.
-I am happy to redact names or specifics, but otherwsie will quote or paraphrase your question while answering it.)
+I am happy to redact names or specifics, but otherwise will quote or paraphrase your question while answering it.)
 Questions that begin with particular situations usually turn out to have the most value for other people.
 If you’re wondering about something, chances are many other people are too.
 I find that frequently these sorts of queries give rise to new ideas for newsletters and videos, for which I’m especially grateful.

 This should be fun, and it’s an experiment.